Axway/agent-sdk/docs/traceability/index.md

 }
 ```

-To validate the config, following interface provided by config package in SDK can be implemented for the agent config.
+To validate the config, the following interface provided by config package in SDK must be implemented for the agent config.
 The ValidateCfg() method is called by SDK after parsing the config from command line.

 ```
 // IConfigValidator - Interface to be implemented for config validation by agent